-Lucy Robson Looks Smoking Hot In Blue Lingerie & Sheer Robe: ‘Spoil Yourself’
+Lucy Robson Looks Smoking Hot In Blue Lingerie & Sheer Robe: 'Spoil Yourself'

 British-born golfer Lucy Robson took to Instagram on Monday to tease her fans with a sexy snapshot.
 She flaunted her figure in an alluring lingerie set and encouraged her nearly 920,000 followers to spoil themselves.

 For this sultry snap, Lucy posed in front of a window.
-White, somewhat sheer, curtain panels covered the panes and they allowed a fair amount of sunlight to shine through.
+White somewhat sheer curtain panels covered the panes, allowing a fair amount of sunlight to shine through.
 The simple background provided the perfect canvas to allow her beauty to shine.

 Lucy noted that her ensemble was from the popular online retailer Fashion Nova.
 She chose their "Parisian Affair" satin bra and thong panty set in a dreamy light blue color.

 Both pieces incorporated some lace accents that accentuated the feminine feel of the set.
 The low scoop of the bra allowed Lucy to show off a hefty amount of cleavage.
-The straps from the waistband of the panties sat excessively high on her hips, elongating her shapely legs.
+The straps from the waistband of the panties sat high on her hips, elongating her shapely legs.

 The 25-year-old stunner added what appeared to be the Fashion Nova "Woke Up in Love" mini robe.
 The white mesh garment had long sleeves and a tie around the waist.
 Luckily, it was sheer enough to allow Lucy's fans to appreciate her curvy hips and flat stomach underneath.